Skip to main content

 Jack's story

 12-year-old Jack (not real name) started experiencing severe anxiety during the Covid-19 pandemic.
-He spent more time on his own, no longer connecting with his friends and struggling with online schooling.
-He became anxious about the future and things had become so difficult for him that, one evening, he decided to end his life.
-That night, in a pivotal moment while standing on a bridge, Jack texted Shout.
+He spent more time on his own, no longer connecting with friends and struggling with online schooling.
+He became anxious about the future and things became so difficult for him that one evening, he decided to end his life.
+It was in a pivotal moment while standing on a bridge that Jack texted Shout.

 Jack's parent said: “The volunteer who responded to Jack that night guided him to a calmer place, working with him to stop, take stock, and find the courage to phone the emergency services, who came and helped him.”